Glynde railway station: Services

+Additional services between Brighton, Hastings and Ore call at the station during the peak hours, as well as some morning services to London Victoria and some evening services to Eastbourne.

 Accidents and incidents

 On 4 January 1887, a passenger train crashed into a stray wagon that had toppled over onto the main line during shunting operations.
 It is not clear how the wagon had toppled over.
 A guard on the passenger train sustained broken ribs.